 KABUL CITY – It’s midday and a sea of white headscarves and clean, tidy uniforms appear as about 700 girls from Grades 8–10 arrive at Bibi Zainab Kobra School.
 The school serves the Dashayee Jabar Khan neighborhood in District 13, on Kabul city’s west side.
-The students walk along the smoothly asphalted street and chat animatedly with each other, while school principal Zohra Wares, 52, waits at the school’s entrance to welcome the girls.
+The students walk along the smoothly asphalted street and chat animatedly with each other, while Zohra waits at the school’s entrance to welcome the girls.

 Bibi Zainab Kobra School sits on Dashayee Jabar street.
 Before the street was paved, Zohra says the girls faced many problems.
 “In the spring, the giant puddles of water and mud made it difficult for the girls to reach the [school] gates.
 Some students would arrive with their shoes and legs covered in mud or soaked with water.
 We’ve had cases of the younger students so covered in grime from the street that they would miss school,” she explains.